AgregoreWeb/website/docs/protocols.md

 ### Coming soon

-Here's some protocol we'd like to add, but haven't had time yet.
+Here are some protocols we'd like to add, but haven't had the time to yet.
 Feel free to open a GitHub issue if you'd like to tackle them!

 - [EarthStar](https://github.com/earthstar-project/earthstar)
 - [Gopher Protocol](https://en.wikipedia.org/wiki/Gopher_(protocol))